Choosing the right counterfactual: ITS vs. synthetic control on the same data#

 What We’ve Learned#

 ITS is not wrong — it’s limited.
-When you only have a single time series and no control units, ITS is exactly what you need.
-But when you have donor units available, Synthetic Control exploits strictly more information.
+When you only have a single treated series and no plausible donor pool, ITS is exactly what you need.
+When donors are available, synthetic control exploits strictly more information.

 The right counterfactual comes from the right model.
-A counterfactual built from concurrent controls (Synthetic Control) will generally outperform one built from temporal extrapolation alone (ITS) when the data supports it.
+A counterfactual built from concurrent controls generally outperforms one built from temporal extrapolation alone — when the data supports it.

 Tip